lukelbd/vim-tags/README.md

   "major" tags in `g:tags_major_kinds` (default is `f` for functions).
 * Moving between adjacent keywords with default bracket mappings `[w`, `]w`, `[W`, and `]W`.
-The lowercase mappings restrict the search to the local variable scope (estimated from the positions of "major" tags and fold boundaries; see below).
-  Both mappings skip any keywords in `Comment` blocks.
+The lowercase mappings restrict the search to the local variable scope (estimated from the positions of "major" tags and fold boundaries; see below for details).
+These mappings skip instances in `Comment` syntax blocks.

 Also includes the following related search-and-replace features: